You’ve probably heard that Scotland has one of the most difficult English dialects to understand.

 9. To go to the pictures

-Instead of “cinema” or “movie theatre”, in Scotland it’s more colloquial to say “pictures”.
+Instead of “cinema” or “movie theatre”, in Scotland it’s more common to say “pictures”.

 10. I’m getting the messages

-Hopefully you’ve spotted a few patterns in these ten Scottish sayings.
+Hopefully, you’ve spotted a few patterns in these 10 Scottish sayings.
 Take note, they’ll help you understand even more phrases and expressions that you might hear in Scotland!